-The Baker College Teacher Education Program is awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of five years, from October 26, 2014 and October 26, 2019.
+The Baker College Teacher Education Program is awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of six years, from October 26, 2014, to December 30, 2020.
 The accreditation does not include individual education courses that the EPP offers to P-12 educators for professional development, re-licensure, or other purposes.